sergioalberto/DeepLearningLab/classifier-builder/README.md

 # Classifier Builder

-This is the classifier and training/running scripts for the test.ai elements classifier
+This is the classifier and training/running scripts for the test.ai elements classifier.

 ## System setup
 You will need to install Tensorflow(www.tensorflow.org), Google's open source AI framework.